Elango-Sagravia/alt-news/outstatic/content/policies/privacy-policy.md

 slug: 'privacy-policy'
 description: ''
 coverImage: ''
-seoTitle: 'Privacy Policy - AltDaily'
+seoTitle: 'Privacy Policy - How Long & Short Protects Your Data'
-seoDescription: 'Learn how AltDaily safeguards your data.
-Read our privacy policy to understand our commitment to protecting your personal information.'
+seoDescription: 'Learn how Long & Short handles your personal data, privacy rights, and security in our comprehensive privacy policy.'
 publishedAt: '2025-01-01T12:21:37.000Z'
 ---